 To assess whether there is a subset of OpenML-CC18 that is equally good or better than the original, three cutoff percentages were defined - 30\%, 50\% and 70\% - to select the most difficult and discriminating set of datasets using the decodeIRT.
 For example, for cutting 30\%, it will be the most discriminating 15\% datasets and the most difficult 15\% datasets.
 The assessment of the quality of the subsets is performed by analyzing the Glicko rating rankings generated after each percentage cut.

-By looking at the ratings generated by the 70\% set (see Table \ref{tab4}).
-There are some variations in the positions of the real and artificial classifiers.
-In this new ranking, Random Forest took the lead over MLP, but it still has a rating value very close to the Optimal classifier, a situation that should not occur given the characteristics of Optimal.
-Another point to consider is the proximity of the rating values in the 70\% set.
-Because, considering the maximum variation of the rantings in their respective RD intervals, the Optimal classifier can be reached by the KNeighbors(2) classifier, which is in the 8th position of the ranking.
+By looking at the ratings generated by the 70\% set (refer to Table \ref{tab4}), there are some variations in the positions of the real and artificial classifiers.
+In this new ranking, Random Forest took the lead over MLP, but it still has a rating value very close to the Optimal classifier, a situation that should not occur given the Optimal characteristics.
+Another point to consider is the proximity of the rating values in the 70\% set because, considering the maximum variation of the rantings in their respective RD intervals, the Optimal classifier can be reached by the KNeighbors(2) classifier, which is in the 8th position of the ranking.
 Such a condition makes it more difficult to try to separate the classifiers by their strength.